Handling Missingness, Failures, and Non-Convergence in Simulation Studies: A Review of Current Practices and Recommendations: Case study

 To better understand the influence of the simulation factors on the occurrence of non-convergence, we can visualize the distribution of non-convergence rates per method and simulation factor marginalized over the remaining simulation factors.
 The top-left ``Overall'' panel of Figure~\ref{fig:carter2019-exploring}B is an alternative representation of panel A featuring red diamonds for the mean non-convergence rate and a box plot depicting the distribution of the non-convergence rates.
 The other panels show the method's marginal non-convergence rates stratified per simulation factor.
 They provide several insights into non-convergence patterns: (1) while non-convergence rates decrease with the number of studies for \textit{p}-curve/uniform, they increase for TF and 3PSM, (2) a higher degree of QRPs results in less non-convergence for all methods but TF, (3) larger heterogeneity generally leads to lower non-convergence across all methods but TF, which peaks at 0.2 heterogeneity, (4) non-convergence with respect to effect size seems to behave non-monotonically for 3PSM and TF, peaking at 0.2 and 0.5 effect sizes, respectively, but decreasing with increasing effect size for \textit{p}-curve/uniform, and (5) while non-convergence decreases with stronger publication bias for \textit{p}-curve/uniform, it increases for TF and 3PSM.

 Domain knowledge allows us to explain some of the patterns of non-convergence.
 The \textit{p}-curve/uniform methods are estimated using only the statistically significant study effect estimates.
 If too few statistically significant estimates are simulated, \textit{p}-curve/uniform cannot be estimated (i.e., do not converge).
 This tends to occur more often in conditions without QRPs, publication bias, and an effect of zero.
 Consequently, \textit{p}-curve/uniform tend to show higher non-convergence rates in these conditions.
 The non-convergence patterns of TF and 3PSM, on the other hand, are more difficult to explain.
 For example, one would expect non-convergence of 3PSM to decrease with an increasing number of studies, as this typically stabilizes the estimation of the publication selection function.
 However, an opposite trend is visible, e.g., non-convergence is highest in the condition with 100 studies, an effect of 0.2, heterogeneity of 0, no QRPs, and high publication bias.
 A closer look at the simulated data sets from this condition could hence be a starting point for further investigations.
+For example, one could look at interactions of factors that seem to be most associated with non-convergence in a marginal sense, e.g., heterogeneity and the number of studies (figures not shown here but provided in the code repository).